uchiha0/Django/README.md

 ######
 STATUS

-1. Email functionality is limited, pending google API registration, as such password reset only works in local production.
+1. Email functionality is limited, as such password reset only works in local production.

 2. Issue of one user posting as another using the 'author' field has been fixed!